SoTL Posters

 SoTL Posters can be rooted in any discipline and should clearly adhere to good practices of SoTL (Felten, 2013), including:

-- Being grounded in the context of one’s own educational setting as well as the context of prior literature
+• Being grounded in the context of one’s own educational setting as well as the context of prior literature, and

 We welcome scholarly approaches from all disciplines.
 Studies can be multidisciplinary or focus on a single discipline; those that focus on a single discipline should include ways the findings can be adapted to other disciplinary contexts.

-SoTL posters and their accompanying videos will be on display during the conference; poster presenters will also be expected to respond via text comments to participant questions during their scheduled 30-minute poster session.
+SoTL posters and their accompanying videos will be on display during the duration of the conference; participants will be encouraged to offer comments and questions on the posters.

 Please anonymize the proposal text by removing references to proposal authors or institutions to allow for blind review.

-The abstract (limit: 150 words) will be shared in the final program and should provide enough description to help participants determine whether and how your poster will benefit them.
+The abstract (limit: 150 words) will be shared in the final program and should provide enough description to draw participants to your session.

-The poster description (limit: 300 words) should provide more information for poster reviewers about your SoTL study, including design, rationale, methodology, and findings.
+The session description (limit: 300 words) should provide more information for session reviewers about your SoTL study, including design, rationale, inquiry process, and implications.
 It will not be included in the program.

-- Does the proposal clearly describe the findings of a SoTL study that is focused on teaching and/or student learning in higher education?
+• Does the proposal clearly describe a SoTL project that is focused on teaching and/or student learning in higher education?

-- Does the proposal provide information about the context of the study, and does it appear to be grounded in the literature?
+• Does the proposal provide information about the context of the project and does it appear to be grounded in prior literature?

-- Is the methodology clear, including information about design and rationale?
+• Is the methodology clear, including information about design, rationale, and the inquiry process?

 Felten, P. (2013).
 Principles of good practice in SoTL.
 Teaching and Learning Inquiry, 1(1), 121-125.